Read about the Get You Into IU program, which is for minority and under-represented applicants to the Ph.D. program.

 - Upload your writing sample in .PDF format with your application.

 - Please upload your CV or resume in .PDF.

 - When possible, request letters from individuals familiar with your academic abilities and your ability to do scholarly work.

-- Please allow plenty of time for your letters to arrive by the December 1 (International) and January 2 (Domestic) deadlines.
+- Please allow plenty of time for your letters to arrive by the December 1 deadline.
 Your recommenders will not be notified to submit their recommendation until you fully submit the online application.